 Is BlogMutt legit?
 The Internet beholds every opportunity possible when it comes to making money online.
 One could say that it’s another world filled with the opportunities the tangible life can not offer us.
-I agree to that on another level, especially now that I have stumbled upon a website which offers people the chance to work from home.
+I agree with that on another level, especially now that I have stumbled upon a website that offers people the chance to work from home.
 This website is called BlogMutt, and it provides the common freelance writer a chance to land a project of their liking.

 While it seems promising on the surface and anybody who wants to write for a living may catch the bait, I still would like to believe that there must be ugly and little secrets BlogMutt keeps hidden from the public eye.
 Sorry, I have trust issues.
 If there is anything I have learned from my life is that if something seems too good to be true – it might just be.